Stochastic control of optimized certainty equivalents: Introduction and main results

+where ${\contrProcSet}^{M,L}$ is the set of \emph{Markovian controls} which are Lipschitz continuous.
+In other words, the open loop control problem and the Markov control problem have the same value.
+This is a technical contribution which we also want to emphasize.
+The present paper extends \cite{OCE-PDE} in which a PDE characterization of $\rho(f(Y^\alpha_T))$ was obtained, for a given (and fixed) $\alpha \in \mathcal{A}^{M,L}$.
+More precisely, the paper \cite{OCE-PDE} is concerned with the evaluation of the riskiness of a given contingent claim and shows that if this claim arises from a diffusion, then its riskiness can be evaluated by solving an HJB equation.
+Here we go one step further by considering the controlled case in which an agent seeks to compute the minimum risk; and we complement \cite{OCE-PDE} by deriving uniqueness of the HJBI equation characterizing the value function of the problem.

-is the unique continuous viscosity solution of the HJBI equation \refDPE{}.
-In particular, $V(0,y,1) = \inf_{\alpha \in \contrProcSet}\AVaR_{\gamma}(f(Y^\alpha_T))$.
-Details are given at the end of Section \ref{sec:comparison}. \end{example} Papers dealing with optimal control of average value-at-risk include \cite{PflugPichlerinconsistency1,PflugPichlerinconsistency2,CTMP,Bauerleinconsistent} and \cite{MillerYang}.
+Articles dealing with optimal control of average value-at-risk include \cite{PflugPichlerinconsistency1,PflugPichlerinconsistency2,CTMP,Bauerleinconsistent} and \cite{MillerYang}.
 The papers \cite{PflugPichlerinconsistency1,PflugPichlerinconsistency2,Bauerleinconsistent} present discrete-time models and propose time-consistent reformulations allowing to solve $\AVaR$ optimization problems.
 The articles \cite{CTMP} and \cite{MillerYang} focus on computational issues and propose algorithms allowing to compute value functions of $\AVaR$ optimization problems despite the absence of dynamic programming principles.
+Interestingly, the article \cite{MillerYang} makes use of the bilevel optimization form of the (primal) problem, leveraging on a HJB PDE approach together with a gradient descent step for the outer minimization.
+Our article can be seen as an alternative in which we explicitly do not reduce the dimensionality of our HJBI PDE.